aly-ba/docker_is_cool/00-ansible/01-Ansible SSH configuration/README.md

-# Ansible 2 for Configuration Management, Video 1.2
+# Ansible 2 for Configuration Management

 This folder contains an Ansible demo.